Also known as Spoonleaf Peperomia, magnoliifolia is easy to take care of with beautiful spoon-like green foliage.

 Also, if you have healthy cuttings, save them for later Peperomia magnoliifolia propagation purposes.

 The leaves of Peperomia magnoliifolia are thick and juicy, which gives them a succulent look.

-If all the condition requirements like sunlight, water, temperature, humidity, etc., are met, you will be blessed with a beautiful mat of green leaves, despite this plant’s compact size.
+Under ideal care, you will be blessed with a beautiful mat of green leaves, despite the magnoliifolia plant’s compact size.

 These plants grow vertically, and new growth emerges from the top of the plant.